 Monroe’s Human Services Club seeks to assist agencies with fundraising and building awareness of critical issues regarding domestic violence, poverty, and homelessness in local communities.

-Below are a few typical positions for a Human Services graduate:
+Below are a few positions a Human Services graduate might hold: